-You are invited to complete the second survey on the safe reopening of schools and to share the survey within your network.
+The second survey on the safe reopening of schools is now closed and results are being analysed.
 The aim of the survey is to gather the experiences and opinions of education and health professionals about the processes in place in their countries and territories to reopen schools safely during the COVID-19 pandemic, and to keep them open.

 We want to continue to form a bridge between the scientific data and the needs of people who are implementing national guidance and feeling the impact of the ongoing pandemic in schools and the surrounding communities.
 It will reflect on intersectoral working to date, and recommendations for moving forward.

 The survey explores the public health measures that have been put in place in schools; communication of guidance at national and/or local level, and the facilitators or barriers to safe reopening.
-The survey should take 10-20 minutes to complete.
 It is a follow-up of the survey which was conducted in May/June 2020.